Why Can’t I Tan? – Everything You Need To Know

 Build Your Tan Slowly

-If you have fair skin, you will never be able to build a deep, dark tan in one day.
-You have to build your tan up slowly and spend short amounts of time in the sun to start.
+If you have fair skin, you will never be able to develop a deep, dark tan in a single day.

-Start with 10 to 15 minutes in the sun during your first two sessions.
-After this, you can add on 5 minutes each time until you can sit in the sun without burning.
-This usually works out to between 20 to 25 minutes in the sun each time.
+Start with 10 to 15 minutes of sun exposure during your first two sessions.
+After this, you can add 5 minutes each time until you can sit in the sun without burning.

 Slow and steady is the best way to develop a tan on fair skin, so you need to be patient enough to do this.